 by: Annette M. Hall

-I have a confession to make.
-As far back as I can remember I have been one of those freaks who really love Geography.
-Growing up I was always reading about far away places, like Antarctica, Iceland and the Falkland Islands.
 I dreamed of seeing the world and all it has to offer - firsthand.
 I'm thrilled to meet people from foreign countries.
 I enjoy pumping them for details and hearing tidbits about their native land, not the ordinary things but how the people live and their customs and culture.
 I find it simply facinating.

 That is partially why I am simply captivated by Google Earth, a program my husband shared with me.
 He is always sending me links to new search engines and resources.
 This one simply blew me away.
 The download and installation was fast and easy (on DSL), after which we spent hours exploring our world.
 The program won't allow you to talk to people around the world (yet).
 However, if you have any interest in topography, this program will delight you.